 Also known as Edible Sea Cucumber, Lollyfish, Tripang.

-Found singly or in groups often covered in sand over fine sandy areas of coral and rocky reefs.
+Found singly, or in pickles, often covered in sand, over fine sandy areas of coral and rocky reefs.
 Called an edible sea cucumber because it is a delicacy in Asian Countries.

 They feed on plankton.